rdallasgray/bez/README.md

 ============
 Bez is a small plugin for jQuery which allows you to specify jQuery easing functions as cubic-bezier co-ordinates.

+You can see Bez in action in my Roto scrolling plugin: http://github.com/rdallasgray/roto.

 SHORT VERSION
 -------------